Richard P. Feynman

 Died: 15 February 1988, Los Angeles, CA, USA

 Affiliation at the time of the award: California Institute of Technology (Caltech), Pasadena, CA, USA

 Prize motivation: "for their fundamental work in quantum electrodynamics, with deep-ploughing consequences for the physics of elementary particles"

 Field: quantum electrodynamics, quantum mechanics

-Following the successes of the theory of relativity and quantum mechanics, a first relativistic theory was formulated for the interaction of charged particles with electromagnetic fields.
-However, in the work of reformulating the theory, Richard Feynman made contributions to a new quantum electrodynamics, in particular in 1948, he introduced so called Feynman diagrams, a graphical representation of interactions between different particles.
-These diagrams facilitate calculations of interaction probabilities.
+Following the establishment of the theory of relativity and quantum mechanics, an initial relativistic theory was formulated for the interaction between charged particles and electromagnetic fields.
+This needed to be reformulated, however.
+In 1948 in particular, Richard Feynman contributed to creating a new quantum electrodynamics by introducing Feynman diagrams: graphic representations of various interactions between different particles.
+These diagrams facilitate the calculation of interaction probabilities.